KarelZe/thesis/references/obsidian/❓ Questions.md

 - The approach of [[@grauerOptionTradeClassification2022]] matches the LiveVol data set, only if there is a matching volume on buyer or seller side.
 Results in 40 % reconstruction rate [[@grauerOptionTradeClassification2022]](p.
 9).
 One could obtain more **training samples** by:
 - **pseudo-labelling:** e. g., [How To Build an Efficient NLP Model – Weights & Biases (wandb.ai)](https://wandb.ai/darek/fbck/reports/How-To-Build-an-Efficient-NLP-Model--VmlldzoyNTE5MDEx) and [[@leePseudolabelSimpleEfficient]].
 Requires solving the issue of obtaining soft probablities.
 - **synthetic data:** Use (unconditional) Generative Adversial Networks to generate tabular data, that is not part of the data set itself but could be used for training.
 See e. g., [nbsynthetic/vgan.py at master · NextBrain-ml/nbsynthetic (github.com)](https://github.com/NextBrain-ml/nbsynthetic/blob/master/src/nbsynthetic/vgan.py) or [Synthetic Tabular Data Generation | by Javier Marin | Sep, 2022 | Towards Data Science](https://towardsdatascience.com/synthetic-tabular-data-generation-34eb94a992ed)
 - **fuzzy matching:** e. g., match volumes, even if there are small deviations in the volumes e. g.
 5 contracts.
+Similar technique used for time stamps in [[@savickasInferringDirectionOption2003]].

 #### 🏗️ Modelling
 - Implement reproducible models with reproducible data sets early on. (see [[❓ Questions#^bd4973]])
 - Current rules like the tick test, consider previous prices.
 Frame problem as time series classification problem, if previous prices/orders are available.
 Mind the gaps in options data though.
+Would somewhat contract the poor experiences with the tick rule.
 - Start with something simple e. g., Logistic Regression or Gradient Boosted Trees, due to being well suited for tabular data.
 Implement robustness checks (as in [[@grauerOptionTradeClassification2022]]) early on.
 - Use classification methods (*probabilistic classifier*) that can return probabilities instead of class-only for better analysis.